-At this time when the Black Lives Matter campaign has brought the issues of discrimination, inequality and conflict within society very much to the fore, many people are demanding that the school curriculum should help prepare the next generation to be respectful, understanding and supportive of all in society.
-Civilized toleration of differences is not a social democratic ambition for a peaceful society, it is a pre-condition.
+At this time, when the Black Lives Matter campaign has brought the issues of discrimination, inequality and conflict within society very much to the fore, many people are demanding that the school curriculum should help prepare the next generation to be respectful, understanding and supportive of all in society.
+Civilized respect for differences is not a social democratic ambition for a peaceful society, it is a pre-condition.
 It must prevail.

-We stand in solidarity with the Black Lives matter Campaign.
+We stand in solidarity with the Black Lives Matter campaign.
 We recognise our collective responsibility in raising awareness of white privilege.
-We commit to continuing to review our approach so that we are able to improve our support to educators, enabling them to design a curriculum that promotes a decolonized, shared global history, providing a catalyst for liberation from oppression and systemic racism.
-We need to find a way to focus on human commonalities while simultaneously embracing differences in appearances, culture, values, and experiences.
+We commit to continuing to review our approach so that we are able to improve our support to educators, enabling them to design a curriculum that promotes a decolonized, shared global history, that provides a catalyst for liberation from oppression and systemic racism.
+We need to find a way to focus on human commonalities while simultaneously embracing differences in appearance, culture, values, and experiences.

-The school curriculum must help learners build a new, fair, global society.
-Can a school curriculum be designed in such a way that it can help combat, entrenched inequity and inequality?
+The school curriculum must help learners build a fairer, more global society.
+Can a school curriculum be designed in such a way that it can help combat entrenched inequity and inequality?

-We do not have a set curriculum that we take to different countries, but we have a solution focused approach that enables each country or school to develop its own curriculum that reflects and serves its community: its needs, its people, its culture, its heritage and its context.
-Always at the heart of the curriculum will be a focus on our core values of peaceful co-existence, respect, understanding, empathy and a total rejection of all discrimination and violence.
+We do not take a set curriculum to different countries.
+We have a solution-focused approach that enables each country or school to develop its own curriculum to reflect and serve its own community: its needs, people, culture, heritage and context.
+At the heart of the curriculum there will always be a focus on our core values of peaceful co-existence, respect, understanding, empathy and a total rejection of all discrimination and violence.